schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Your size is now huge
 - Increase your reach by 5
 - Once on each of your turns, one of your attacks with a melee weapon can deal an extra 2d6 damage to a target on a hit, provided your weapon has the Heavy property.
-- When you are subjected to an effect that would move you at least 5 feet or knock you prone, you can use your reaction to steady yourself.
-You are then neither moved nor knocked prone.

 ---